 Are multiple short walks as good as 1 long walk?

 Most health organizations recommend at least 150 minutes of moderate-intensity activity per week.
 That breaks down to 30 minutes of walking 5 days a week.
-Some health authorities do recommend that fitness walks be a minimum of 10 minutes, because it’s simply hard to get your heart pumping and body fully active in a minute or two.
+Some health authorities do recommend that fitness walks be a minimum of 10 minutes long because it’s simply hard to get your heart pumping and body fully active in a minute or two.

 Short walks work just as well